 In Australia, nurses require OET B (In all four modules) for starting their adaptation programme.

-To register in UK (Nurses and Midwifery Council – NMC), you require the same ie OET ‘B’ in all four modules.They will accept all OET results from February 2016.
+To register in UK (Nurses and Midwifery Council – NMC), you require the same ie OET ‘B’ in all three modules except writing (C+ is accepted for writing).They will accept all OET results from February 2016.

 Hopes, this article clarifies all your doubts regarding OET and its advantage over IELTS Academic.